Adrimava/Final-Project-Amazaing-Management/README.md

 ## What's coming in the future?

 -Random events based on employee clumsiness.

-Possibility of real-time management (information will be updated every few seconds).
+-Possibility of real-time management (information will be updated every few seconds).

 -Limitations on hiring and purchasing companies.

 -Possibility of borrowing from the bank.

 -Possibility of contracting different insurances.

 -Greater management possibilities.

 ## Additional details: